onura46/twitch-tts/README.md

 2. Run a command prompt from this folder.
 Set up a virtual environment: `python -m venv venv`
 3. Activate the virtual environment.
 NOTE: This step is included in main.py and should be altered or removed if your environment path is named something else. `.\venv\Scripts\activate` or `python venv\Scripts\activate`
 4. Install packages from requirements: `pip install -r requirements.txt`
+5. Run `main.py` from your IDE, or use `python main.py` from a command line.

 Please ensure that you have the correct interpreter selected in your IDE.
 You should use the one that was installed in your virtual environment.